-If you've heard of tie-dying with bleach, you might be wondering how on earth do you do it.
+If you've heard of tie-dying with bleach, you might be wondering how on earth you do it.
 Is it complex?
-Nope, dyeing with bleach is pretty simple and you can switch up the results.
+Nope, dyeing with bleach is pretty simple, and you can switch up the results.

 Supplies you'll need: